cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 `MFX_RATECONTROL_ICQ` | Use the Intelligent Constant Quality algorithm.
 This algorithm improves subjective video quality of encoded stream.
 Depending on content, it may or may not decrease objective video quality.
 Only one control parameter is used - quality factor, specified by [mfxInfoMFX](#mfxInfoMFX)**::ICQQuality**.
 `MFX_RATECONTROL_VCM` | Use the Video Conferencing Mode algorithm.
 This algorithm is similar to the VBR and uses the same set of parameters [mfxInfoMFX](#mfxInfoMFX)**::InitialDelayInKB**`,` **TargetKbps**and**MaxKbps**.
 It is tuned for IPPP GOP pattern and streams with strong temporal correlation between frames.
 It produces better objective and subjective video quality in these conditions than other bitrate control algorithms.
 It does not support interlaced content, B frames and produced stream is not HRD compliant.
 `MFX_RATECONTROL_LA_ICQ` | Use intelligent constant quality algorithm with look ahead.
 Quality factor is specified by [mfxInfoMFX](#mfxInfoMFX)**::ICQQuality**.
 To control LA depth the application can use [mfxExtCodingOption2](#mfxExtCodingOption2)**::LookAheadDepth** parameter.<br><br>This method is not HRD compliant.
 `MFX_RATECONTROL_LA_EXT` | Use extended look ahead rate control algorithm.
 It is intended for one to N transcode scenario and requires presence of [mfxExtLAFrameStatistics](#mfxExtLAFrameStatistics) structure at encoder input at runtime.
-Rate control supported by AVC and HEVC encoders.
+Rate control is supported by AVC and HEVC encoders.
 `MFX_RATECONTROL_LA_HRD` | Use HRD compliant look ahead rate control algorithm.<br><br>
 `MFX_RATECONTROL_QVBR` | Use the variable bitrate control algorithm with constant quality.
 This algorithm trying to achieve the target subjective quality with the minimum number of bits, while the bitrate constraint and HRD compliancy are satisfied.
 It uses the same set of parameters as VBR and quality factor specified by [mfxExtCodingOption3](#mfxExtCodingOption3)**::QVBRQuality**.